dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 Production (2008-12-31):

+   * Version 3.41 Initial Plugin Inclusion of the visual SQL tool QueryBuilder.
    * Version 3.40 Code reorganization to have sub-packages to myjsqlview.
 Rebuild of resource bundler to handle network assets.
 Complete rebuild of plugin framework to handle network located plugins.